adamhsparks/AWD_ShB_Interaction/data-raw/README.md

   )
 ```

-# Calculating Area Under the Disease Progress Stairs (AUDPS)
+# Calculating Disease Severity Index and Area Under the Disease Progress Stairs (AUDPS)

 Because the data were collected on an ordinal scale, but not evenly
 spaced, the data are converted to the midpoint value of the percent
-range for severity and then the AUDPS is calculated from that.
-See lines
+range for disease severity index and then the AUDPS is calculated from
-544 and 559 for this.

-After that the AUDPS is calculated using functionality from the
-*agricolae* package.
+that.

 Last, the data are saved in the package for use analysis, which is
 detailed in the package [vingettes](../vignettes).